 Abantal (Fine Dining)

-Abantal is a restaurant with an eventful history, and from the beginning it has committed itself to a creative, carefully crafted cuisine, founded on traditional Andalusian cooking and rooted in a scrupulous respect for the highest-quality ingredients with which its chef and co-owner, Julio Fernández Quintero, prepares every dish.
+Abantal is a restaurant with an eventful history, and from the beginning, it has committed itself to a creative, carefully crafted cuisine, founded on traditional Andalusian cooking and rooted in scrupulous respect for the highest-quality ingredients with which its chef and co-owner, Julio Fernández Quintero, prepare every dish.

 That commitment was daring in a traditional city like Seville, but it has won through.
 On 20 November 2013, for the sixth year running, the prestigious Michelin Guide announced that, in its 2014 edition, Abantal’s culinary offering has again earned a star.
 And, for the third time, Abantal is honored with two suns in the 2014 Repsol Guide.
 These and other examples of recognition, both within Spain and internationally, validate the path taken.

 The dining room, set apart from the entrance by bookcase-style partitions that seclude the diners from the comings and goings of our serving staff and arriving guests, accommodates 28 diners ordering à la carte or a group of 55.
 The room is decorated in a contemporary style, with both furnishings and walls combining cool, sleek materials like granite and steel with noble, warm ones like oak to produce an exceptionally pleasing ambiance.

 Attention has been given to every detail, including the dramatic effect of the panels in the ceiling, the subdued lighting, and the thoroughgoing care taken to disguise elements that, though necessary, do not add to the desired effect, such as gratings, smoke detectors, and speakers.